rapidsai-community/notebooks-contrib/getting_started_materials/README.md

 ### Shared Cloud via Free/Almost Free Instances
 Free cloud instances have quick start capabilities or scripts to ease onboarding.
 - **Google Colab**: Pip based environment that we can also install conda on.
 The installation will take about 3 using pip and 8-15 minutes using conda.
 First select a GPU instance from Runtime type.
 After, use the provided RAPIDS installation scripts, found here by copying and pasting into a code cell.
 Please note, RAPIDS will not run on an unsupported GPU instance like K80 - ONLY the T4, P4, and P100s (Refer to `!nvidia-smi`).
 If you are given a K80, please factory reset your instance and the check again.
 You can upgrade for $10 a month to Colab Pro to greatly increase the chances of getting a RAPIDS compatible GPU.
 Will run a single notebook and data -incuding installation- is not stored between instances.
-- **SageMaker Studio Lab**: Conda based environment ryunning jupyterlab.
+- **SageMaker Studio Lab**: Conda based environment running jupyterlab.
 These instances will save your data, your installation, and run multiple notebooks.
 - **Paperspace**: Docker based environment.
 These instances can be preloaded with RAPIDS and you can start right away, but the free GPUs are only free with a subscription to other GPUs.
 - **NVIDIA Launchpad**: corporate only instances to let you kick the tires of many NVIDIA technologies